photo by Anete Lusina for Pexels

 Passive aggressive behaviour often stems for your childhood.
 It could be learned behaviour (you watched your parents use passive aggression to gain power and learned this is the way to act).

 But more often it is that you grew up in an environment where you did not feel safe to express all of your emotions.
 You were expected to be a ‘good’ child or you were not offered love and acceptance.
-Perhaps you had a sick parent, an addict or with mental health issues, and you were scared to upset them.
+Perhaps you had a sick parent, or they were an addict or with mental health issues, and you were scared to upset them.
 Or your parent had you in a codependent relationship with them, where you felt responsible for their happiness.
 In other words, you learned to hide things like anger, frustration, and upset.

 What can I do to change my passive aggressive behaviour?